CloudforestTechnologies/solar-power-generation-project/README.md

 Steps where taken to consolidate the individual datasets for performance and sensor readings for each plant, using dates and times a common reference.

-The datasets show a clear cyclic for the power generation profiles, so it should be possible to create an accurate model for predicting plant performance, given time of day and ambient conditions:
+The datasets show a clear cyclic profile for the power generation profiles, so it should be possible to create an accurate model for predicting plant performance, given time of day and ambient conditions:

 [Insert image of plant data distribution]

-There are strong linear relationships between generated power and irradiation (as would be expected), and a slight inverse relationship between ambient temperature and power generation:

-[Insert image of correlation matrix]

-Whilst there was some individual variance between cell performance, it should be possible to develop models to identify abnormal cell performance.

-Predictive Modelling
+Some data was found to be incorrect, whilst some time steps were missing associated data.
+In some cases, obviously erroneous data was set to zero (for example, power generation during hours of darkness), and in other cases missing values were filled in via interpolation.

+To help with understanding the data, and to possibly support clustering techniques, features were engineered at an hourly level and added to the dataset.

+Identifying Panels in Need of Cleaning or Maintenance
 ---

 Machine learning models were initially developed to predict DC power generation for each plant (as DC Power, AC Power and electrical power output are all closely related).
 These models included regression models built with the sklearn module, and neural networks developed using Keras / Tensorflow.

 The best-performing model for DC power generation was a 6-layer sequential neural network, which produced a RMSE of 1156

+Predicting Power Output
+---

 Installation & Setup
 ---